Getting Chatty with IBM Watson

 We could have added this node beneath the #where-is node, rather than as a follow up node, but then it wouldn’t have known which location unless it was explicitly mentioned in the second input.

-One more thing to be aware of in the dialog is the “Continue from” option.
+One more thing to be aware of in the dialog is the “Jump To” option.
 This allows you to jump to a node from somewhere else in the dialog.
-If you click on menu at the top-right of a node, you can select “Continue from…” This will allow you to jump to one of three places on another node:
+If you click on the 3 dot menu in a node, you can select “Jump to…” This will allow you to jump to one of three places on another node:

 - User Input: If you go to the user input, then the bot will wait for input from the user, before continuing from that point in the dialog